slatedocs/slate/source/includes/_platform-payments.md

     }
   }
 ]
 ```

 ### Description

-Retrieve a list of transactions for a given wallet for a given year and month.
+Retrieve a list of transactions for a given Wallet for a given year and month.

 ### Response
 | Name                                    | Type      | Description                                          |